 One of our favorite trails in summer is the Cloud’s Rest Trail if you are looking for a similar view to that of Half Dome but don’t have a permit.
 Cloud’s Rest is actually the peak to the northeast of Half Dome, and so offers a similar view from the top of Yosemite Valley and Tenaya Canyon.
 This trail is accessible from the Sunrise Trailhead of of Tioga Pass.
 This is still a moderate to strenuous day hike.

 The best place for someone with little to no hiking experience, or is planning to have small children with them, is the Meadow Loop Trail.
 This trail is pet-friendly as long as your pets are on a leash, and there is zero incline throughout the trail.
-It is located directly across from the Big Trees Lodge, and it takes you through a cool forest glen that shades you from the sun on the park’s hottest days.
+It is located directly across from the Wawona Hotel, and it takes you through a cool forest glen that shades you from the sun on the park’s hottest days.
 You can expect to see all of the sights and sounds that nature has to offer and possibly even see a herd of deer.
 This loop takes you right past the famous Wawona golf course.
 The full loop trail is 3.5 miles long and should take the average walker about 2 hours to complete.
 This hike is on the southern entrance to Yosemite, about an hour drive from the Valley Floor.

 If you have a group with mixed abilities, say with both young children and teenagers you might consider May Lake and Mount Hoffmann.
 Located off Tioga Pass, the first mile of the trail to May Lake is very easy and brings you to the shore of beautiful May Lake.
 Here is a great place to rest with the younger or less active members of your party.
 It’s a great place to read a book or picnic while the rest of your party carries on to Mount Hoffmann.
 One of the highest peaks in the park, Mount Hoffmann offers spectacular views from it’s imposing peak.